Tiger vs Cuckoo Rice Cooker

 Is Tiger overkill for home use?

-Will I really use Cuckoo’s pressure mode?
+Will I actually use Cuckoo’s pressure mode?

-Which one makes better rice?
+Which one makes objectively better rice?

-Which has better customer support?
+Which has better US customer support?

 How long will each last?